-The Apothecary, as well as the Historical Exhibits throughout the school display a wide range of products which were used to treat a variety of illnesses.
-In the front of the Apothecary, a revolving piece focusing on a health awareness area is also presented.
+The Apothecary, as well as the historical exhibits throughout the school display a wide range of products which were used to treat a variety of illnesses.

 The 18th Amendment to the US Constitution had an effect on some medicinal products, including what is now known as “patent medicine.”
 One of the more popular items of this exhibit is a non-refillable National Prohibition Act Prescription Blank on which a physician could use to prescribe alcohol.

 A special tax stamp issued by the US Internal Revenue Service and purchased by a pharmacy to participate in the retail sales of products containing opium, coca leaves and related ingredients.
 The stamp was required to be displayed for all to see in the facility.